-In categorical where individuals are placed into groups, such as gender or political affiliation, then they are summarized using the number of individuals in each group which is called the frequency or the percentage of individuals in each group (the relative frequency).
+In categorical where individuals are placed into groups, such as gender or political affiliation, then they are summarised using the number of individuals in each group which is called the frequency or the percentage of individuals in each group (the relative frequency).

 How to Summarise Categorical Data?

-You can summarize categorical data by first sorting the values according to the categories of the variable.
+You can summarise categorical data by first sorting the values according to the categories of the variable.
 Then, place the count, amount, or percentage of each category into a summary table or one of several types of charts.

 What is a Summary Table?

 A summary table is a two-column table in which the category names are listed in the first column, and the count, amount, or percentage of values are listed in the second column.
-Sometimes, there are additional columns that represents the same data in more than one way (for example, as counts and percentages).

-If your data contains more than one categories, use a Contingency table.
-See section 5 for more on contingency tables.

-When asked about specific issues they were worried about when shopping online can be presented using a summary table:

-Updated | In categorical where individuals are placed into groups, such as gender or political affiliation, then they are summarized using the number of individuals in each group which is called the frequency or the percentage of individuals in each group (the relative frequency).

-How to Summarise Categorical Data?

-You can summarize categorical data by first sorting the values according to the categories of the variable.
-Then, place the count, amount, or percentage of each category into a summary table or one of several types of charts.

-What is a Summary Table?

-A summary table is a two-column table in which the category names are listed in the first column, and the count, amount, or percentage of values are listed in the second column.
-Sometimes, there are additional columns that represents the same data in more than one way (for example, as counts and percentages).
+Sometimes, there are additional columns that represent the same data in more than one way (for example, counts and percentages).

-If your data contains more than one categories, use a Contingency table.
+If your data contains more than one category, use a Contingency table.
 See section 5 for more on contingency tables.

 When asked about specific issues they were worried about when shopping online can be presented using a summary table: